benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] the main query
 - [x] the subquery

 #### Q2.
-You need to export the entire database, including the database objects, in addition to the data.
-Which command-line tool do you use?
+You need to export the entire database, including the database objects, in addition to the data.;Which command-line tool do you use?

 - [ ] mysqlexport
 - [ ] mysqladmin
 - [x] mysqldump
 - [ ] mysqld

 #### Q3.
-You must ensure the accuracy and reliability of the data in your database.
-You assign some constraints to limit the type of data that can go into a table.
-What type of constraints are you assigning?
+You must ensure the accuracy and reliability of the data in your database; You assign some constraints to limit the type of data that can go into a table; What type of constraints are you assigning?

 - [ ] row level
 - [ ] database level